scranfor/scanner/README.md

 example 1: -r '192.168.0.{1..20}'
 example 2: -r '{192.168.{0..255}.{1..254},10.0.{1,2}.{1..254}}'

-## -s
-Print a hardware vendor summary based on MAC address OUIs.
-Will be printed last on the console, but listed first in the written file specified by -w.

-## -w <write_file>
-The file to write the output to.
-If not given, output to stdout only.
-If given, the file must not already exist.

 ## -x <exclude_oui>
 A list of OUIs to mark as excluded, separated by commas.
 Not case sensitive.
 Example: "-x '00:00:5e,5c:5e:ab'".
 A potential use is to exlude all VoIP phones, which probably all share the same OUI.